-Applications are now invited for LSE's inaugural AI and Education Fellowships.
-These eight prestigious fellowships provide an exciting opportunity to lead on embedding AI in education at LSE and beyond.
+LSE's inaugural AI and Education Fellowships provide an exciting opportunity for LSE academics to lead on embedding AI in education at LSE and beyond.

 Fellows will receive a one term teaching buy-out, tailored resources, and support to pilot and then embed AI in key courses in their departments.
-They will go on to champion AI in their departments and the wider School commuity, sharing case studies of their development work and other appropriate materials.
+Following this, they will serve as AI champions in their departments and across the wider School community, sharing case studies and other relevant materials from their development work.

-- More information about the application process can be found below.
-Please contact Thomas Watson: t.watson@lse.ac.uk , Head of Strategy and Portfolio Management, (ESE) with any additional queries, or to discuss your application form in advance.
+More information about the AI Fellowship can be found below.
+Please contact Thomas Watson, Head of Strategy and Portfolio Management, (ESE): t.watson@lse.ac.uk , with any additional queries.

 - A centrally funded one term teaching buy-out – exact details will be agreed by the Review Panel with the department and faculty member prior to the confirmation of a fellowship.
 This will give successful fellows time and space to reimagine and redesign the teaching, learning and assessment on their course or multiple courses in the department through exploring and taking advantage of the opportunities of AI tools.
 The buy-out will not include relief from administrative or mentoring responsibilities in the department.